US safety agency to require automatic emergency braking on new vehicles and set tougher standards

 Carlson said the new rule will require braking systems to spot pedestrians in the dark to potentially save the lives of walkers and cyclists.
 Pedestrian deaths, she said, are up 53% nationwide in the past decade, and roughly two-thirds of them occur when someone is struck by the front of a passenger vehicle.
 Carlson said all cars would be required to stop and avoid hitting a pedestrian at up to 37 mph.

-Officials said the systems that automakers are installing will have to be improved to make them more effective in darkness and low-light situations.
-Carlson said many current such systems can’t perform in low light.
+Officials said many systems that automakers are installing will have to be improved to make them more effective in darkness.

+William Wallace, associate director of safety policy for Consumer Reports, said he welcomed NHTSA’s proposal as strong and justified.

+“NHTSA is setting a high bar for safety, and using the tools at its disposal to get the auto industry to protect as many people as possible,” he said.